 The Art Works category provides support for projects that address the following outcomes (in bold below).
-You will be asked to indicate the outcome that is most relevant to your project in your application and on the application form (you also will be able to select a secondary outcome).
+You will be asked to indicate the outcome that is most relevant to your project in your application and on the application form.

 - Commissions and production of new work.